Sponsored Links

 Corvette E-Ray, Zora

-Though GM Authority readers likely known this already, we feel obliged to note that new Corvette C8 E-Ray is not an electric vehicle; instead, it’s a hybrid that combined GM’s LT2 gasoline internal combustion engine with an electric battery pack and motor.
+Though GM Authority readers likely known this already, we feel obliged to note that new Corvette C8 E-Ray is not an electric vehicle.
+Instead, it’s a hybrid that combines GM’s LT2 gasoline internal combustion engine (to drive the rear wheels) with an electric battery pack and motor (driving the front wheels).

 Discussion

-Discuss the Chevrolet Corvette Electric in our Chevy forums.
+Discuss the Chevrolet Corvette Electric models in our Chevy forums.

 Corvette Electric News